icwells/compOncDB/README.md

 	./compOncDB new {-u username}

 	-u, --user="root"	MySQL username (default is root).
+	--config="config.txt"  Path to config.txt (Default is in bin directory).

 Initializes new tables in new database.
 The database itself must be initialized manually.
 Make sure tableColumns.txt is in the bin/ directory.